 This has helped me relieve some pain whenever I have my wrists pain.
 However, I think this should be done every hour especially when you working in office jobs.
 Don't think just there is nothing wrong now, you won't have pain in a few years.
 Help yourself.

 This a weird topic for office workers.
 Office workers want to sit for long hours to finish various tasks.
 Taking walks also naturally improves your posture.

 However, from the health-world, we know that walking is good for both the body and mind.
 So why not do it?
 I think because they think their colleagues will think ill of them.
 Why?
 Cause it seems like you are taking an extra break.

 But we are talking about your health.
 So why care what they think.
-You tell you want RSI or back pains just because what people think of you?
+Are you telling me that you want RSI or back pains just because of what people think of you?
 What a stupid reason.

 Go take that 5 minutes every hour.
-You skipped that hour?
+Did you skip that hour?
 Take a 10- minute walk after two.
 I never heard somebody say that walking is bad for you, so go walk.

 5. Get an adjustable monitor or laptop stand

 The tips above were mainly things, that you can do without spending any money.
-However, if you really want to keep yourself healthy in an (home) office job, your should consider investing in it.
+However, if you want to keep yourself healthy in a (home) office job, you should consider investing in it.
 Your body is one of your most important tools in life, don't waste it.

 The first thing you need is to make your monitor the same height as your eyes.
 If your monitor or computer screen is too low, you will naturally bend your head and back towards it.
 Especially when you need to figure out when something doesn't go the way you want.

 You can do this by buying a monitor (arm) that can adjust the height and angle of the monitor.
 If you use primarily a laptop, buy a laptop stand that puts the screen higher.
 No money?
 Use books to put your monitor or laptop higher.
 Prevent yourself from bending over!